-- 2. As the internal audit service provider to the Council, I am required as the Chief Internal Auditor to provide the Council and the Chief Executive with a statement on the adequacy and effectiveness of the organisation's risk management, control and governance processes. - 3.
+The Chief Internal Auditor is required to provide the Council with a statement on the adequacy and effectiveness of the organisation's risk management, control and governance processes.

 In giving an opinion it should be noted that assurance can never be absolute.
-The most that the internal audit service can provide to the organisation is a reasonable assurance there are no major weaknesses in the Council's risk management, control and governance processes. - 4.
-In assessing the level of assurance to be given, the following have been taken into account: - all audits undertaken during the year; - any follow-up action taken in respect of audits from previous periods; - high priority recommendations not accepted by management or acted upon (there were none) and the consequent risks; - the effects of any significant changes in the Council's objectives, activities or systems; - matters arising from previous reports to the Council; - any limitations which may have been placed on the scope of internal audit (there have not been any); - the extent to which resources constraints may impinge on the Chief Internal Auditor's ability to meet the full audit needs of the Council; - what proportion of the organisation's audit need has been covered to date; and - the results of work performed by other assurance providers including the work of the financial statement auditors. - 5.
-As Chief Internal Auditor I am satisfied that sufficient internal audit work has been undertaken to allow me to draw a reasonable conclusion as to the adequacy and effectiveness (or inadequacy and ineffectiveness) of the Council's risk management, control and governance processes.
+The most that the internal audit service can provide to the organisation is a reasonable assurance there are no major weaknesses in the Council's risk management, control and governance processes.

+In assessing the level of assurance to be given, the following have been taken into account::

+- All audits undertaken during the year; - Any follow-up action taken in respect of audits from previous periods; - High priority recommendations not accepted by management or acted upon (there were none) and the consequent risks; - The effects of any significant changes in the Council's objectives, activities or systems; - Matters arising from previous reports to the Audit and Governance Committee; - Any limitations which may have been placed on the scope of internal audit (there have not been any); - Whether there have been any resources constraints impinged on the Chief Internal Auditor's ability to meet the full audit needs of the Council (there have been none); and - The results of work performed by other assurance providers including the work of the financial statement auditors.

+The Chief Internal Auditor is satisfied that sufficient internal audit work has been undertaken to allow them to draw a reasonable conclusion as to the adequacy and effectiveness (or inadequacy and ineffectiveness) of the Council's risk management, control and governance processes.